hypo69/hypo/docs/gemini/out/en/doc/src/goog/spreadsheet/_examples/google_sample.md

 ## Overview

-This script demonstrates a basic usage of the Google Sheets API.
+This script demonStartes a basic usage of the Google Sheets API.
 It retrieves data from a specified spreadsheet and prints the values of the first and last columns.
 It handles authentication using OAuth 2.0 and manages credentials for future use.

 ## Table of Contents